kaukana0/dashboard-migration/docu/adr/adr13.md

 ## Context

+note: Legend here means the legend right side of the chart.

 Req. say, that 3 lines belonging to one country should all be highlighted if one of them is hovered w/ mouse (possibly also touched).
 Additionally, hovering over a legend item should higlight also 3 lines.
 This functionality ties in with the tooltip - adr07 is being revised - please see also adr07.